 Let’s address the revenge myth first.
 We won’t discuss whether cats are or are not vengeful creatures, as it would require a separate article to prove that they are not.

-The more important fact is that cats do not find their disgusting like we do.
-Also, they have no idea that can be used as a tool of revenge.
+The more important fact is that cats do not find their urine disgusting like we do.
+Also, they have no idea that cat urine can be used as a tool of revenge.

-Your does not possess the reasoning powers required for spite or revenge.
-They would have to know that if they on your bed, it will upset you.
-Further, they would have to connect their past action (the ) with your reaction to it in the future.
+Your cat does not possess the reasoning powers required for spite or revenge.
+They would have to know that if they peed on your bed, it will upset you.
+Further, they would have to connect their past action (the inappropriate urination) with your reaction to it in the future.
 Our cats aren’t vengeful villains, out to even a score with you.
 They are four legged fur babies.
 Simple and lovable.

-In this article, you are going to learn why on your beds, shoes, clothes, and personal items.
-As a loving , you’ll also learn how to stop your from on your things.
+In this article, you are going to learn why cats pee on your beds, shoes, clothes, and personal items.
+As a loving cat owner, you’ll also learn how to stop your cat from peeing on your things.

 If it isn’t a revenge thing, then what is it?
-Let’s assume for the moment that your is healthy.
-As weird as it sounds, when your pees on your bed and clothes could be described as them trying to add their scent to your stuff.
-This is called where a is more likely to do this.
+Let’s assume for the moment that your cat is healthy.
+As weird as it sounds, when your cat pees on your bed and clothes could be described as them trying to add their scent to your stuff.
+This is called urine marking where a male cat is more likely to do this.
 Just like when you lick the frosting on a cupcake.
 You are saying “I love this, this is mine”.
 Or maybe that’s just me.

-Ironically, your on your shoes may be their attempt to improve your relationship.
+Ironically, your cat peeing on your shoes may be their attempt to improve your relationship.
 Did it work?
-Did you love them more when you found their in your favorite pair of shoes?
+Did you love them more when you found your cat peed on your favorite pair of shoes?
 Probably not.
-Even if your had good intentions, they were misguided.
+Even if your cat had good intentions, they were misguided.
 So how can you stop it?

 1. Check your for medical problems.

-First, you want to know your is the most common problem caused by medical conditions.
-Often it is associated with painful urination, incontinence, or . is healthy.
-Urinating outside of the
+First, you want to know that your cat is healthy.
+Urinating outside of the litter box is the most common cat behavior problem caused by medical conditions.
+Often it is associated with painful urination, urine incontinence, or urinary tract infection.

-IMPORTANT: Every problems should be examined by a .
-Please let your know if the problem appeared suddenly.
-Take note of any changes in your cats environment. who experiences
+IMPORTANT: Every cat who experiences litter box problems should be examined by a veterinarian.
+Please let your veterinarian know if the problem appeared suddenly.
+Take note of any changes in your cats environment, eating, and elimination.

 2. Look for reasons your . is avoiding the